-It may not be one of the most known Caribbean countries, but the dual-island nation of St. Kitts and Nevis in the West Indies is certainly one of the most picturesque.
-And because it’s a commonwealth of the U.K., you’ll definitely be able to speak the language (they were some of the first islands to be settled and had the first British and French colonies in the Caribbean).
+It may not be one of the most known Caribbean countries, but the dual-island nation of St. Kitts and Nevis in the West Indies is certainly one of the most beautiful.
+English is spoken on the island because it’s a member of the British Commonwealth—St. Kitts and Nevis were some of the first islands to be colonized by the British and French in the Caribbean.
 Here you won’t find the massive sprawl of, say, Nassau.
-Instead, boutique-sized properties with an excess of charm and beauty are more common.
-And because they’re getting increasingly popular—thanks in part, perhaps, to news of Prince Harry traveling to Nevis to save baby sea turtles—Delta has recently added more direct flights.
+Instead, boutique-sized properties with an excess of beauty are more common.
+The region has become increasingly popular since news of Prince Harry traveling to Nevis to save baby sea turtles spread.
+Delta has recently added more direct flights.

 Selecting a destination may depend on the hotel, or you can let the island guide you.
 The larger of the two is St. Kitts, famous for its beaches of white, gray, and black sand, mountains coated in rainforest, and even a volcano to hike.
-It also has several historical attractions, like the capital Basseterre with colonial-era buildings and a plaza with a Victorian clock tower that harks to Piccadilly Circus, and Brimstone Hill Fortress National Park, which was built in the 18th century and has panoramic Caribbean views.
-For its part, Nevis—the birthplace of Alexander Hamilton—has Georgian-style architecture as well, along with a few quaint museums (the Nevis Sports Museum might call to fans of cricket), freshwater pools for rainforest bathing, and palm-lined sandy beaches for snorkeling (Pinney’s, Oualie, and Lover’s Beach are a few of the best).
+It also has several historical attractions, like the capital Basseterre with colonial-era buildings, a plaza with a Victorian clock tower that harks to Piccadilly Circus, and Brimstone Hill Fortress National Park, which was built in the 18th century and has panoramic Caribbean views.
+Nevis has Georgian-style architecture as well along with a few museums (the Nevis Sports Museum might call to fans of cricket), freshwater pools for rainforest bathing, and palm-lined beaches for snorkeling (Pinney’s, Oualie, and Lover’s Beach are a few of the best).

 The Four Seasons Resort Nevis is an ideal place to lay your newlywed heads.
 It’s surrounded by sugary beaches and rainforest views, not to mention that jewel-tone water that always seems to be just the right temperature.
 If you want to go beyond the standard honeymoon activities (not that there’s anything wrong with those) book their Dive and Dine excursion, which entails scuba diving with a dive master and a chef for epic underwater scenery, plus the opportunity to lasso your own lobsters, which chef will teach you to grill back on the mainland for a beachside lunch in a cabana.
 Another option, Paradise Beach Nevis speaks to lobster lovers with its bakes on their own private beach, which is easily accessible from its five new romantic beach houses that sit on stilts above the powdery sand (or choose one of seven thatched-roof villas).